 - User: Can view any menus and settings but cannot change any settings, nor operate breakers or other equipment. - Operator: Can view any menus and settings but cannot change any settings BUT can operate breakers and other equipment. - Configurator: Can change most settings such as basic protection pick-up levels or time delays, breaker control functions, signal descriptions etc. and can operate breakers and other equipment. - Super user: Can change any setting and can operate breakers and other equipment.

-Unlocking and locking a user level generates a time-stamped event to the event log in all AQ 250 series devices.
+In AQ-250 frame units unlocking and locking a user level generates a time-stamped event to the event log.

 Any user level with a password automatically locks itself after half an hour (30 minutes) of inactivity.